zmkfirmware/zmk/docs/docs/behaviors/layers.md

 ### Behavior Binding

 - Reference: `&lt`
-- Parameter: The layer number to enable when held, e.g. `1`
+- Parameter: The layer number to enable while held, e.g. `1`
 - Parameter: The keycode to send when tapped, e.g. `A`

 Example: